 - Avoid overtraining and injuries, especially late in the season.

-- Become more fat-adapted and fuel efficient (less reliant on glucose and glycogen stores).
+- Become more fat-adapted and fuel-efficient (less reliant on glucose and glycogen stores).

 - Cultivating greater economy and better form in each discipline.

 This is not to say speed work is irrelevant or unimportant.
-Rather, more intense, anaerobic session should be incorporated mindfully and with purpose.
+Rather, a more intense, anaerobic session should be incorporated mindfully and with purpose.
 This degree of intensity depends on what it is your training for, as well as your goals and expectations as a competitor.

 Cultivate a Mobility Practice

-One of the most significant barriers to realizing your true potential as a triathlete is poor mobility (or restricted range-of-motion.)
+One of the most significant barriers to realizing your true potential as a triathlete is poor mobility (or restricted range of motion.)
 Limited mobility hinders optimal form and mechanics, which often contributes to injuries.